Step-by-Step Guide: Installing Tile Trim on Internal & External Corners

 5th Jul 2025

-Tile trims play a crucial role in creating clean, professional finishes — especially at corners where tiles meet.
-Whether you're a DIYer or a professional installer, knowing how to finish internal and external corners properly ensures durability, aesthetic appeal, and a polished end result.
+Tile trims are essential for creating clean, professional finishes — especially at corners where tiles meet.
+Whether you’re a DIYer or a professional installer, knowing how to finish internal and external corners correctly ensures durability, visual appeal, and a polished result.

 - The difference between internal and external tile trim corners